Min2323/Min2323.github.io/_pages/cv.md

 * SoGROWTH: Real-world treatment patterns and outcomes of recombinant human GROWTH hormone (Somatropin) in pediatric patients in Korea (from IQVIA)<br>
 --> Analyst

+* Establishment of Governance and Operational System for Building Infectious Disease Clinical Research Data Platform, 2025–2026 (Korea Disease Control and Prevention Agency, GFID, Total $111,000 for one year)<br>
+--> Main draft writing on proposal

+* Development of Core Technologies for Time-Sequential Language Modeling and Automated Summarization of Korean Electronic Medical Records, 2025–2027 (National Research Foundation of Korea, Total $111,000 for three years)<br>
+--> Main draft writing & major contribution (PhD thesis project)

 Teaching experience
 ======